Sebastianhju/Runeterra-5e/Rare Items.md

 - Wonderous item
 - Attunement

-**Giants Might**: While wielding this item your strenght score is set to 19 and your maximum hit points increase by two hit dices.
+**Giants Might**: While wielding this item your strenght score is set to 22 and your maximum hit points increases by two hit dices.

 ---